Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: Abstract

 \section{Abstract}

 We investigate fractional quantum Hall states for model interactions restricted to a repulsive hard-core.
-When the hard-core excludes relative angular momentum one between spinless electrons the ground state at Landau level filling factor $\nu=1/3$ is exactly given by the Laughlin wavefunction.
-When we exclude relative angular momentum three only, Wojs Quinn and Yi have suggested the appearance of a liquid state with non-Laughlin correlations.
-We study this special hard-core interaction at filling factors 1/3 and 1/5 on the sphere and on the torus geometry.
-At $\nu=1/3$ an analysis of the charged and neutral gaps on the sphere geometry points to a gapless state.
+When the hard-core excludes relative angular momentum $m=1$ between spinless electrons the ground state at Landau level filling factor $\nu=1/3$ is known to be exactly given by the Laughlin wavefunction.
+When we exclude relative angular momentum three only, W\`ojs, Quinn and Yi have suggested the appearance of a liquid state with non-Laughlin correlations.
+We study this special hard-core interaction at filling factor 1/3 on the sphere, torus and cylinder geometry.
+An analysis of the charged and neutral gaps on the sphere geometry points to a gapless state.
 On the torus geometry the projected static structure factor has a two-peak feature pointing to one-dimensional density ordering.
-We conclude that the ground state is likely a compressible stripe.
-At $\nu=1/5$ we find that the torus spectrum has a ground state degeneracy which is extensive as in the case of the Haffnian state so is likely also a compressible state.
-For this filling factor on the sphere we show that there is a unique special polynomial with integer coefficients which is a unique zero-energy ground state.
-This polynomial obeys a dominance relation in the expansion onto Slater determinants with a special root configuration $110_6 (10_4)_k 0_6 11$.
+To clarify the nature of the ground state we perform extended DMRG studies on the cylinder geometry for up to 30 particles.
+The pair correlation function allows us to conclude that the ground state is a two-particle bubble phase.